-As long as you’re not extending the overall footprint of your home, permitted development allows you to carry out interior remodelling – such as demolishing interior walls to create an open-plan space – without obtaining planning permission.
+As long as you’re not extending the overall footprint of your home, permitted development allows you to carry out interior remodelling – such as demolishing interior walls to create an open-plan layout – without obtaining planning permission.

-You’ll need to follow Building Regulations guidance for some parts of the work, such as structural and electrical changes, though.
+You’ll need to follow building regulations guidance for some parts of the work, such as structural and electrical changes, though.

 3. Convert your garage